-The important thing is that you should take your time, consider all your options, and remember that you do not have to purchase through the funeral home or crematory.
+You should take your time, consider all your options, and remember that you do not have to purchase through the funeral home or crematory.
 There are many online vendors.
-We recommend that you visit our store to see what we have to offer.
+We recommend you visit our store to see what we offer.
 We carry a variety of styles and prices.

 How to Buy An Urn: Narrowing down your choices.

 You want to ensure that the urn you select reflects the wishes and tastes of the deceased and his or her loved ones.
 A biodegradable urn may be best if the deceased is concerned about the environment.
 If he or she had simple tastes, then you probably don’t want an overly ornate version.
 Chances are, you’ll know which urn is perfect when you see it, but keeping the personality of the deceased can help make the process more personal.